 In contrast, a lack of a PLA does not discourage or restrict union members from working on these projects; furthermore, the Davis-Bacon Act requires federal prevailing wage and benefit rates, which are closely linked to union rates, to be paid to all construction workers on federal projects.
 Both union and nonunion construction employees are attracted to projects subject to federal prevailing wage laws.

-[Insert information about local registered apprenticeship programs, craft training programs, or local programs that you or the contracting community participates in absent a PLA, that will help develop tomorrow’s workforce but will be barred from working on a PLA project since it is not a union apprenticeship program]
+[Insert information about local registered apprenticeship programs, craft training programs or local programs that you or the contracting community participates in absent a PLA, that will help develop tomorrow’s workforce but will be barred from working on a PLA project because it is not a union apprenticeship program]

 g.)
 How will a PLA impact the completion time?
 Would a PLA benefit a project which contains a unique and compelling mission-critical schedule?

 Industry experts remain unaware of any reliable evidence that government-mandated PLAs help projects stay on schedule.
-If a PLA would help achieve this benefit, then, once again, interested contractors would be the first ones to recognize that fact, and make an informed decision to execute a PLA voluntarily.
+If a PLA would help achieve this benefit, then contractors could make an informed decision to execute a PLA voluntarily.

 h.)
 Where have PLAs been used on comparable projects undertaken by Federal, State, municipal, or private entities in the geographic area of this project?

-We are not aware of any federal agencies that have mandated a PLA on a project comparable to this USACE project, although the U.S. General Services Administration (GSA) has recently utilized PLAs on some office buildings and they experienced procurement delays, litigation, reduced competition and increased costs.
-NAVFAC mandated a PLA on the $550 million explosives handling wharf #2 (Solicitation No. N4425511R9004) at Naval Base Kitsap-Bangor in Washington.
-In contrast, an estimated 708 federal contracts exceeding $25 million in total costs worth a total of $47.64 billion were subjected to Executive Order 13502 during President Obama’s first term.
+We are not aware of any federal agencies that have mandated a PLA on a project comparable to this USACE project, although the U.S. General Services Administration (GSA) recently experienced procurement delays, litigation, reduced competition and increased costs on some office building projects bound by PLAs.
+Additionally, NAVFAC mandated a PLA on the $550 million explosives handling wharf #2 (Solicitation No. N4425511R9004) at Naval Base Kitsap-Bangor in Washington.
+In contrast, an estimated 708 federal contracts exceeding $25 million in total costs—worth a total of $47.64 billion—were subjected to Executive Order 13502 during President Obama’s first term.
 Fewer than 15 federal projects, worth an estimated $2.5 billion, were subjected to PLA mandates, PLA preferences or renewed PLAs on ongoing maintenance projects.
 None of these projects are similar to this one.

 [Insert examples of similar federal projects not built with a PLA by your company.]